 We illustrate our approach with a running example that is taken from the automotive domain: A modern car contains numerous devices such as radio tuner, CD player, navigation system, mobile phone and so forth.
-We presume here that all these devices are connected through a MOST bus such that the user interaction with all services can take place over a common microphone, amplifiers and graphical display.
+We presume here that all these devices are connected through a MOST bus (a modern optical bus that is often used in European cars) such that the user interaction with all services can take place over a common microphone, amplifiers and graphical display.
 The MOST bus architecture [1] provides both synchronous and asynchronous channels (and also command channels) for the interconnection of devices.
 Throughout this paper we will use (admittedly oversimplified) features of the MOST architecture as illustrating examples.
 The basic concept is illustrated in Fig. 1: All devices - including the MOST bus itself - are considered as "components" (more or less like in UML).